Higher-rank instantons sheaves on Fano threefolds: Fano threefolds with curvilinear Kuznetsov component

 The equivalence $\Phi:D^b(\Gamma)\to \Ku(X)$ gives rise to the following decomposition of $D^b(X):$

-From now on in this section, $X$ will always denote a Fano threefold either isomorphic to $Y_4$ or to $X_g$ for $g\in \{7,9,10\}$.
-For each of the aforementioned threefolds $X$, we will recall the main features of the curve $\Gamma$, of the sheaf $\cale$ and of the derived category $D^b(X)$.
+Recall that we are dealing with Fano threefolds which are either isomorphic to $Y_4$ or to $X_g$ for $g\in \{7,9,10\}$.
+For each of these threefolds $X$, we will recall the main features of the curve $\Gamma$, of the sheaf $\cale$ and of the derived category $D^b(X)$.
 We will then study the objects $\Phi^{!}(E(r_X))$ for $E$ a $(n,k)$-instanton on $X$.
-We will essentially mimic what is done in the rank 2 cases, treated e.g. in \cite{Faenzi,BF-7, BF-9,Kuz-hs,Kuz-hilb, FV} (that we will adopt as the main references towards the entire section).
+We will essentially mimic what is done in the rank-2 cases, treated e.g. in \cite{Faenzi,BF-7, BF-9,Kuz-hs,Kuz-hilb, kapustka-ranestad, FV}.
+We will adopt these as the main references throughout the current section.